tgrall/dev-advocate-app/README.md

 # Activity Management Application

-This application is uses to capture Developer Advocate related activity.
+This application is used to capture Developer Advocate related activity.

 ### Prerequisites